shxrklol/tsunami/README.md

 </div>

 > [!IMPORTANT]
 > Before doing this step, please turn your chromebook off.
-If you do not turn off your chromebook, it will
+If you do not turn off your chromebook, it **WILL**
-> brick and not boot anymore.
-This has happened to many people before.
+> brick and **NOT** boot anymore.
+This has happened to many people before. **PLEASE** turn off your chromebook.
+This is your last warning.

 <div align="center">
   <p>